meta-logi/metaagent-support/README.md

 **Plugins** are dynamically loaded module for MTConnect and provide the same role as their respective adapters or gateways.

-Additionally, MetaAgent also provides a number of real-time or time series database sink plugins: RethinkDB, InfluxDB and ElasticSearch.
+Additionally, MetaAgent also provides a number of real-time or time series database sink plugins: RethinkDB, InfluxDB, ElasticSearch and Kafka.
 They provide data streaming services for the MetaAgent and let you capture the data for analysis.

 For more details, please read their example configurations.